GerritCodeReview/aws-gerrit/README.md

 All recipes stream every log to CloudWatch.
 This always includes `sshd_log`, `httpd_log` and `gc_log`.

+## Resource names

+When possible AWS resources are explicitly named so that they can be easily distinguished when querying them via the aws-cli, or the AWS UI console, so that their intent is clear.

+However, AWS requires that resource names be no longer than 32 characters.
+For this reason we adopt a naming-convention that trades off a bit of clarity in favour of a more economical usage of characters.

+* R - Replica
+* P - Primary
+* H - HTTP protocol
+* S - SSH protocol
+* G - GIT protocol

+Some examples:

+* In the `Load Balancers` section:
+    - `production-P-H` stands
+      for `Load Balancer serving HTTP traffic to the Primary Gerrit`
+    - `production-R-S` stands
+      for `Load Balancer serving SSH traffic to the Gerrit Replica`

+* In the `Target Groups` section:
+    - `production-P1-H` stands
+      for `Target Group registering the Primary1 Gerrit instance listening over HTTP`
+    - `production-R-GS` stands
+      for `Target Group registering the Replica Gerrit instances listening over Git and SSH`

 #### error_log
 The 'error_log' might or might not be available depending on which version of gerrit is being deployed.